Code-Institute-Submissions/TeachFlow/testing.md

     * General country information is included in the map info section.
     * 3 Markers have been placed on each map, showing popular cities to teach in.
     * A pop-up is included with each marker which shoes the city name.
-    * The screenshot below the map, marker, and info section for South Korea.
+    * The screenshot below shows the map, marker, and info section for South Korea.

     ![Maps information](assets/images/readme_files/marker.png)